nehiljain/data-analysis-projects/eda-coursera/index.md

-Below I show the summary of the variables, there type and some values.
-I have also tbl_df from dplyr to print a lot of data to the screen
+- Get the summary of the data frames.
+Their variables, type and some values.
+- Convert tbl_df from dplyr package to prevent the printing of a lot of data to the screen by accident.

 ```r